section-engineering-education/engineering-education/content/articles/index.md

   - url: /engineering-education/Automatic-type-promotion/hero.jpg
     alt: Automatic type promotion Hero Image
 ---
-Type promotion is a common occurrence in java programming which, can be achieved automatically in the case of primitive data types through the use of autotype promotion which is also referred to as automatic data type promotion.
+Type promotion is a common occurrence in Java programming which can be achieved automatically in the case of primitive data types through the use of autotype promotion.
+It is also referred to as automatic data type promotion.
 <!--more-->
 Sometimes automatic type casting is confused with typecasting, which should not be the case as casting is achieved manually by a programmer during system coding.
-You also need to understand that datatypes once promoted cannot be "depromoted."
+You should also understand that datatypes once promoted cannot be "depromoted".

-Overloading is a concept in java where different methods can have a common name.
+Overloading is a concept in Java where different methods can have a common name.
 The methods, however, differ by the parameters that they take in or even their input data types.

 Automatic type casting mainly occurs in method overloading; hence, it is incumbent that we understand both concepts clearly before we begin.